crgrieve/CRL.HeartcoreWebAssembly/README.md

 ## Project Setup

 This project is based on the Blazor project that is provided when you "file-> new" Blazor project.
 Remember to select the Web Assembly option.
-More info [here](https://docs.microsoft.com/en-gb/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio).
+More info on this example and more about Blazor [here](https://docs.microsoft.com/en-gb/aspnet/core/blazor/get-started?view=aspnetcore-3.1&tabs=visual-studio).

-Note, as WebAssemly is in preview at time of publishing, you may need Visual Studio 2019 preview version to see this option
+Note, as WebAssemly is in preview at time of publishing, you may need Visual Studio 2019 preview version to see this option.

-Install the nuget package: Umbraco.Headless.Client.Net
+Next, we need to install the nuget package: Umbraco.Headless.Client.Net

 ## The code

 Update the Index.razor use the Heartcore services and get the content.
-My example gets the nodes of type "AdventCalendarDate" and shows the message for each day.
+My example gets the nodes of type "AdventCalendarDate" and shows the Node name and message field for each day.

 ```
 @page "/"